bittelc/Demographic-Based-Arrest-Rates/README.md

 ### Contributions

-There are two primary areas in which contributions can be made to this project
+There are three primary areas in which contributions can be made to this project

 1. Data Gathering
 2. Graphical Prettification